kga245/remotion-studio-monorepo/README.md

 ## Full Setup

 For first-time setup and team-wide onboarding.
-Includes prerequisites, submodules and optional sparse-checkout.
+Includes prerequisites (no submodules required).

 > This repository uses **Git submodules** (`apps`). **Be sure to fetch submodules** when cloning.